 Fortunately, In-N-Out Burger easily accommodates a gluten-free diet.
 The hamburger bun is the only food item on the menu that contains gluten, and hot chocolate is the only beverage that may contain gluten.

 The buns.
 That’s it.

-(Side note, there is also one beverage that may contain gluten, hot chocolate.)
+(Side note, there is also one beverage that In-N-Out specifically states is not tested for gluten, hot chocolate.)